 Libertarians liked Massie.
 Tragedy to lose a voice of reason.

-I'm not convinced simply being a contrarian has that much value. it sounds like a lot the cranks mentioned in your essay actually worked with others pretty well and got things done.
+I'm not convinced simply being a contrarian has that much value. it sounds like a lot of the cranks mentioned in your essay actually worked with others pretty well and got things done.

 To me Cassidy would be described more as a moderate but not a crank.
 I think he'll be missed.
 Massie seems to relish being contrarian for its own sake and I don't see much value there.